micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - Given a set of handles, a trigger condition based on the input data of these handles shall decide when the processing is started.

 - Avaiable options:
-  - AND operation: fires when input data is available for all handles
+  - ALL operation: fires when input data is available for all handles
   - ANY operation: fires when input data is available for at least one handle
   - ONE: fires when input data for a user-specified handle is available
   - User-defined function: user can implement more sophisticated logic